mitjafelicijan/mitjafelicijan.com/posts/2019-10-19-using-sentiment-analysis-for-clickbait-detection.md

 One of the things that interested me for a while now is  if major well established news sites use click bait titles to drive additional traffic to their sites and generate additional impressions.

-Goal is to see how article titles and actual content of article differ from each other and see if titles are click-baited.
+Goal is to see how article titles and actual content of article differ from each other and see if titles are clickbaited.

 ## Preparing and cleaning data